dnsimple/dnsimple-support/content/articles/guide-register-or-transfer-a-domain.md

 ## 2. How to view a domain's transfer status

-Once you've started a domain transfer, you can view detailed information about the transfer request by navigating to your Domain List and clicking “transfer in process”.
+Once you've started a domain transfer, you can view detailed information about the transfer request by navigating to your Domain List and clicking "transfer in process".
 Read more about the entire domain transfer process [here](https://support.dnsimple.com/articles/domain-transfer).